AngelosGi/AngelosGi/README.md

-# Hello, I'm Anggelos Gi. 🦑
+# Hello, I'm Angelos. 🦑

 I'm a junior developer familiar with HTML, CSS, PHP and Laravel.
 Currently wrapping up my coursework and eager to put my knowledge into practice.